Standard Terms and Conditions for the supply of Goods and/or Services

-- conform in all material respects with their description and any applicable Specification
+- conform in all material respects with their description and the Specification;

 - be fit for purpose

-- the Consumer gives notice in writing within a reasonable time of discovery that some or all of the Goods do not conform to Clause 6.1 and
+- the Consumer gives notice in writing during the Warranty Period within a reasonable time of discovery that some or all of the Goods do not conform to Clause 6.1 and

-- the Consumer (if reasonably asked to do so by the Supplier) returns such Goods to the Supplier's place of business at the Consumer’s initial cost; cost of return will be refunded in full if goods are deemed faulty or the Supplier shall, repair or replace the defective Goods, or refund the price of the defective Goods in full save as set out at 6.3 below.
+- the Consumer (if reasonably asked to do so by the Supplier) returns such Goods to the Supplier's place of business at the Consumer’s cost;

 6.3 If the Customer in clause 6.2 above is a Consumer who gives the clause 6.2 (a) notice in writing within 6 months from the date of delivery of the Goods, then the goods shall be deemed to not comply with 6.1 unless the supplier can show that the goods have been misused.